 - Weigh the flour for consistent results and use room-temperature eggs for easier mixing.

-- Rest the dough for at least 30 minutes so it rolls out thinly without shrinking.
+- Rest the dough for at least 30 minutes so the gluten relaxes, making it easier to roll thin without shrinking.

 - Wrap the dough tightly in plastic and refrigerate for up to 24 hours; bring to room temperature before rolling.